Environmental Protection Agency (EPA).

 H. Who Handles Permits After the Authorization Takes Effect?

-Oregon will continue to issue permits for all the provisions for which it is authorized and will administer the permits it issues.
-If EPA issued permits prior to authorizing Oregon for these revisions, these permits would continue in force until the effective date of the State's issuance or denial of a State hazardous waste permit, at which time EPA would modify the existing EPA permit to expire at an earlier date, terminate the existing EPA permit for cause, or allow the existing EPA permit to otherwise expire by its term, except for those facilities located in Indian Country.
+Oregon will continue to issue permits for all the provisions for which it is authorized and administer the permits it issues.
+If EPA issued permits prior to authorizing Oregon for these revisions, these permits would continue in force until the effective date of the State's issuance or denial of a State hazardous waste permit, at which time EPA would modify the existing EPA permit to expire at an earlier date, terminate the existing EPA permit for cause, or allow the existing EPA permit to otherwise expire by its terms, except for those facilities located in Indian Country.
 EPA will not issue new permits or new portions of permits for provisions for which Oregon is authorized after the effective date of this authorization.
 EPA will continue to implement and issue permits for HSWA requirements for which Oregon is not yet authorized.

-I. What Is Codification and Is EPA Codifying Oregon's Hazardous Waste Program as Authorized in This Rule?
+I. What Is Codification and Is EPA Codifying Oregon's Hazardous Waste Program as Authorized in This Proposed Rule?

 J. How Would Authorizing Oregon for These Revisions Affect Indian Country (18 U.S.C.
 1151) in Oregon?

 Oregon is not authorized to carry out its hazardous waste program in Indian country, as defined in 18 U.S.C.
 1151.
 Indian country includes: (1) All lands within the exterior boundaries of Indian reservations within or abutting the State of Oregon; (2) Any land held in trust by the U.S. for an Indian tribe; and (3) Any other land, whether on or off an Indian reservation, that qualifies as Indian country.
 Therefore, this action has no effect on Indian country.
 EPA will continue to implement and administer the RCRA program on these lands.